Michael J. Harrington: Life and career

 Following his retirement from Congress, he became a real estate developer.
 After a brief run for the Democratic nomination for Massachusetts State Treasurer in 1990, Harrington was charged in 2000 for making false statements to financial institutions, banks, and the Federal Deposit Insurance Corporation.
 As a result, his law licence was suspended for three years and he was fined $100,000.

-Harrington is currently a resident of Beverly, Massachusetts.
+Harrington is a resident of Beverly, Massachusetts.

 He is also a member of the ReFormers Caucus of Issue One.